robotoworks/mechanoid/docs/source/ops/index.rst

    MoviesServiceBridge bridge = MoviesServiceBridge.getInstance();

-   int operationId = service.executeAddMovieOperation("The Godfather", "Movie about gangstas.", 1972);
+   int id = bridge.executeAddMovieOperation("The Godfather", "Movie about gangstas.", 1972);

 The method ``executeAddMovieOperation(...)`` is the generated version of the method we defined in our |opsvcdef| earlier ``addMovie(...)``.

-Every operation always returns an operation request id, for each new operation an incrementing id is assigned that uniquely identifies a request, with the exception of operation uniqueness (see |ref| :ref:`operation-uniqueness`) where the same id could be returned for a pending or currently executing operation.
+Every operation always returns an Operation Request ID, for each new operation an incrementing ID is assigned that uniquely identifies an operation request, with the exception of operation uniqueness (see |ref| :ref:`operation-uniqueness`) where the same ID could be returned for a pending or currently executing operation.

 .. topic:: The Request ID